frengor/rust-cc/README.md

 A fast cycle collector for Rust programs with built-in support for creating cycles of references.

-This crate provides a `Cc` (cycle collected) smart pointer, which is basically a `Rc` which automatically detects and deallocates cycles of references.
+This crate provides a `Cc` (Cycle Collected) smart pointer, which is basically a `Rc` which automatically detects and deallocates cycles of references.
 If there are no cycles of references, then `Cc` behaves like `Rc` and deallocates immediately when the reference counter drops to zero.